 As a graduates from our program, you will benefit from the relationships we have established with area businesses.
 Our intensive practicum requirements and work study opportunities put you in the shops of some of the area’s most reputable businesses.
 You’ll get real world experience and the confidence you’ll need when you graduate.

 In our state-of-the-art lab, led by an ASE Certified Instructor, you will explore every aspect of automobile operations by servicing and repairing working vehicles and their components.
 You’ll gain hands-on practical experience with conventional tools as well as new computerized engine analyzers.
-We round-out of program with business management skills that include the use of computers in the service and parts area.
+We round-out our program with business management skills that include the use of computers in the service and parts area.